8 Electrician side hustles for extra income

 FAQs on electrical jobs

 Yes, electricians can make a lot of money, especially master electricians.
-The downside of this strategy of maximising your earnings as an electrician is that it can take several years of diverse experience to reach that level.
-Depending on your location, you may need a lot of experience and training under another master electrician and then pass a series of examinations before you can call yourself a master.
-Side gigs can help you maximise your income as an electrician.
+But it can take at least 7 years to reach that level.
+Depending on your state, you may need a lot of experience and training under another master electrician and then pass a series of examinations before you can call yourself a master.
+To maximise your income, you can also do side gigs apart from your regular electrician job.

-Electrical side job pricing depends on the job’s complexity, the time it takes to do the job and your level of skill and experience.
-If you have to buy any materials like wiring, plugs, switches or outlets, you can add a 20% markup to cover your labour, travel time, and travel expenses.
-Note that the average hourly rate for skilled electricians in the UK is around £35 to £60.
+Electrical side job pricing depends on the complexity of the job, the time it takes to do the job and your level of skill and experience.
+If you have to buy any of the materials like wiring, plugs, switches or outlets, you can add a 20% markup to cover your labour, travel time, and travel expenses.
+Note that the average rate for electricians is $33 per hour, according to Payscale.com.

-Yes, in fact, there is a shortage of electricians in the UK.
+Yes, in fact, there is a massive shortage of electricians in Australia.
+By 2026, the demand for electricians is projected to grow by 10%, resulting in 156,700 skilled workers.
 Much of the demand for new electricians comes as a result of workers shifting to other occupations, not many people wanting to choose this as a career, and some electricians reaching retirement age.
 So if you want to become an electrician, there’s plenty of room!

 Related price guides